-Anthony Ryan Hatch, Ph.D., is a sociologist and Professor and Chair of Science in Society at Wesleyan University with affiliations in the Department of African American Studies, College of the Environment, and Department of Sociology.
+Anthony Ryan Hatch, Ph.D., is a sociologist and Professor and Chair of the College of Science and Technology Studies at Wesleyan University with affiliations in the Department of African American Studies, College of the Environment, and Department of Sociology.
 He is the author of Silent Cells: The Secret Drugging of Captive America (Minnesota, 2019) and Blood Sugar: Racial Pharmacology and Food Justice in Black America (Minnesota, 2016).
 He earned his A.B. in Philosophy from Dartmouth College and a M.A. and Ph.D. in Sociology from the University of Maryland at College Park as part of the Minority Fellowship Program (MFP, cohort 31) sponsored by the American Sociological Association and the National Institute of Mental Health (2004-2007).
 Dr. Hatch held a post-doctoral fellowship in HIV/AIDS, substance use, and mental health research in at the Morehouse School of Medicine (2009-2011).

 Dr. Hatch lectures widely on health systems, medical technology, and social inequalities, appearing in the PBS documentary Blood Sugar Rising.
 He received the 2022 Robin W. Williams Distinguished Lecturer in the Eastern Sociological Society and served as the 2023 William Allan Neilson Chair of Research Professor at Smith College.
 He is a fellow The Hastings Center and is a member of the Health and Social Equity Collective at King’s College London and the Racial Democracy, Crime, and Justice Network at Rutgers University.

 At Wesleyan, Dr. Hatch is the founding director of Black Box Labs, an undergraduate research and training laboratory that offers students training in qualitative research methods aligned with science and technology studies and the opportunity to collaborate with faculty on social research.
 Dr. Hatch has been a leader in the Sustainability & Environmental Justice Pedagogical Initiative and Course Cluster, IDEAS, Center for Prison Education, Creative Campus Initiative, and the Embodying Antiracism Initiative.
-He is the faculty advisor for the student-run Espwesso Cafe and serves on the executive board of the Administrators and Faculty of Color Alliance
+He is the faculty advisor for the student-run Espwesso Cafe and serves on the executive board of the Administrators and Faculty of Color Alliance.